 Research on Reflective Writing:

-Since Winter 2014, I have been working on a research project with Thomas Trimble analyzing assessment data from Fall 2013 ENG 1020 courses to understand how students inscribe reflective process and metacognition.
+Beginning in Winter 2014, I worked on a research project with Thomas Trimble analyzing assessment data from Fall 2013 ENG 1020 courses to understand how students inscribe reflective process and metacognition.
 An article describing our findings from this study is published in Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture (2019).